 “Well…” he drawled.
 He hooked Kanéko’s arm and pulled her to an empty table.
 A swarm of servants rushed past him, wiping down the table and pulling out the bench for Kanéko.

 “Let’s say, I wouldn’t suggest you have many of those type of surprises in the future.
 The staff will be working all day to clean the rooms and I’ll probably have to clean out the outhouses before the end of the week.
 And I heard the Royal Suite is a considerable mess.”

 “Did you enjoy your dinner last night?
 I hoped it was educational.”

 She smiled at the change of topic.
 “Thank you, Falkin.”

 “I do my small part to further the titled youth of Kormar.
 I look forward to seeing you again.”
 He bowed and headed out of the great room toward the kitchen.

 A few minutes later, food was delivered, and she dived into it.

 Pahim entered the room with a serious look on his face.
 He peered around and headed to her.
 “Kanek.”

 “Pah, need some breakfast?”
-She held up a plate of eggs and fried meats.
+She held up a plate of eggs and fried goat.